asavinov/prosto/README.md

 4  chips        1        4.0   4.0
 ```

 Although it looks like a normal table, the last column was derived from the data in other columns.
-In more complex cases, column data and table data will be derived from columns in other tables.
+If we change input data, then we can again run this workflow and the derived column will contain updated results.

+The full power of `Prosto` is in processing data in multiple tables by definining derived links (instead of joins) and then aggregating data based on these links (without groupby).
+Note that both linking and aggregation do not require producing new tables: only columns are defined and evaluated.

 # How to use